Sage/carbon/CONTRIBUTING.md

 ## What is Carbon?
 Carbon is an [open source](https://opensource.com/resources/what-open-source) library of user interface components.
 These components are intentionally designed to be reusable, accessible, easy to use, and easy to develop with.
 We follow the principles of atomic design and strive to provide elements that are the building blocks of a user interface.

+## Getting Started with Carbon

+In order to help you get started with Carbon, we have written two helpful documents.
+The [dev-environemt-setup](https://github.com/Sage/carbon/blob/master/docs/dev-environment-setup.md) document will provide you with the information you require to get your development environment started.
+The second document is our [getting-started](https://github.com/Sage/carbon/blob/master/docs/getting-started.md) guide and this is aimed at someone who already has a development environment setup but wants to add Carbon to their existing project.

 ## I have a question
  - Internal **Sage** contributors are invited to post in our #carbon Slack channel, in the first instance.
  - Public contributors are invited to use our [issue tracker](https://github.com/sage/carbon/issues).